CDSoft/FizzBuzz/README.md

 [**LuaX**](https://github.com/CDSoft/luax):
 <https://github.com/CDSoft/luax>

-> LuaX is a Lua interpretor and REPL based on Lua 5.4, augmented with
+> LuaX is a Lua interpreter and REPL based on Lua 5.4, augmented with
 > some useful packages.
 LuaX can also produce standalone executables
 > from Lua scripts.